Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism

 \subsubsection{Off-chip Memory Operators}

 Off-chip memory operators express the interface between on-chip and off-chip memory.
-One of the unique design decisions of STeP compared to other asynchronous dataflow models~\cite{sam,ripple} is making the memory hierarchy explicit.
-Coupled with the shape semantics, the off-chip memory operators enable capturing metrics that provide performance insights, such as off-chip memory traffic and operational intensity.
-Furthermore, they expose performance-critical decisions to the user or compiler at the abstraction level.
+Coupled with shape semantics, the off-chip memory operators can capture metrics such as off-chip memory traffic and operational intensity, exposing performance-critical metrics to the programmer or compiler.

-\begin{description}[leftmargin=8pt] \item[LinearOffChipLoad] loads the input tensor from off-chip memory to on-chip memory in tiles.
-It supports affine reads over the stored tensor based on the underlying shape, stride, and output shape arguments.
-The operator has a reference stream that enables the viewed tensor to be dynamically broadcast along the reference stream by triggering an affine read over the tiled tensor on every element in the reference stream.
-In \Cref{fig:big-example}, the first \stepops{LinearOffChipLoad} takes an input stream of shape $[C_i]$ and linearly reads the underlying tensor of shape $[4096,14336]$, resulting in a $[C_i,1,224]$ shaped stream of $[4096,64]$ shape tiles.
+\begin{description}[leftmargin=8pt] \item[LinearOffChipLoad] As shown in \Cref{fig:offchip-example}, this operator loads an input tensor with a specific shape (\emph{in\_mem\_shape}) from off-chip memory to on-chip memory in tiles.
+It supports affine reads of the stored tensor using the stride and the shape arguments.
+The operator takes in a reference stream that controls how the stored tensor is repeatedly read.
+The reference stream's shape can contain any type of dimensions (static/dynamic-regular, and ragged).
+For each element in the reference stream, an affine read over the tensor is triggered (the correspondence is shown with black bold lines in \Cref{fig:offchip-example}).
+Because the reference stream serves as a trigger, its contents do not matter.

-\item[LinearOffChipStore] linearly stores the input stream's statically sized tiles to off-chip memory at the given address.
+\item[LinearOffChipStore] linearly stores the input stream's tiles to off-chip memory at the given address.

-\item[RandomOffChipLoad] supports random-access reads into tensors stored in off-chip memory. \stepops{RandomOffChipLoad} takes the base address, tile shape, and the underlying tensor shape as arguments.
-The operator has an input stream that specifies the tile addresses, which are an offset from the given base address.
+\item[RandomOffChipLoad \& RandomOffChipStore] support random access to tensors stored in off-chip memory.
+Both take the base address, tile shape, and the in-memory tensor shape as arguments.
+As inputs, the \stepops{RandomOffChipLoad} operator has a read address stream, and the \stepops{RandomOffChipStore} has a write address stream and write data stream. \end{description}

-\item[RandomOffChipStore] enables random-access stores to off-chip memory.
-The operator takes the same arguments as \stepops{RandomOffChipLoad}.
-The operator takes a write address stream and a write data stream, and outputs a stream specifying that the write has finished. \end{description}